MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-integration.md

 - MOE150
 - MED150
 ms.assetid: 263faf8d-aa21-428b-aed3-2021837a4b65
-description: "Learn how to integrate Office 365 with your existing directory services and with an on-premises installation of Exchange Server, Lync, or SharePoint Server 2013."
+description: "Learn how to integrate Office 365 with your existing directory services."
 ---

 # Office 365 integration with on-premises environments